Table of Contents

 If you are installing Kurento in a NAT environment (e.g. if your media server is behind a NAT firewall), you also need to configure an external STUN server, in

-/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini (check How to configure STUN/TURN in Kurento? for more details).
+/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini (check faq-stun-configure for more details).
 Similarly, all browser clients that are behind a NAT need to use the STUN server through the iceServers field of the RTCPeerConnection constructor.

 Kurento Media Server and its Application Server are running in a cloud machine without any NAT or port restriction on incoming connections, while a browser client runs from a possibly restricted NAT network that forbids incoming connections on any port that hasn’t been “opened” in advance

 The browser client may communicate with the Application Server for signaling purposes, but at the end of the day the bulk of the audio/video RTP transmission is done between the WebRTC engines of the browser and KMS.